IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/README.md

 # Connect actions to event sources

-This exercise introduces concepts like triggers and rules used by the platform to integrate external event providers.
+This exercise introduces concepts like **triggers** and **rules** used by the platform to connect events from event providers and sources to **actions**.
+If you recall, the _Trigger_ and _Rule_ entities were shown as part of the ICF programming model in the previous chapter.

 Once you have completed this exercise, you will have: